nicola-lissandrini/shrinkdoc/README.md

 ## Description

 The PDF Compression Script is a Bash script that automates the compression of PDF files.
 It utilizes the `find` command to locate PDF files in a given directory that exceed the specified threshold size.
 By default, the threshold is set to 500MB.
+The uncompressed PDFs are moved to a separate directory named "not_compressed" for safekeeping and organizational purposes.

 To use the script, navigate to the directory containing the PDF files you want to compress and run the `compress_pdf.sh` script.
-If you want to set a custom threshold, specify the desired threshold value in megabytes as a command-line argument.
-For instance:
+If you want to set a custom threshold, specify the desired threshold value in kilobytes (KB) or megabytes (MB).
+When executing the script, use the following formats:

+- Megabytes (MB): `[threshold]M`
+  - Example: `./shrinkdoc.sh 50M` (for a threshold of 50MB)
+- Kilobytes (KB): `[threshold]k`
+  - Example: `./shrinkdoc.sh 1000k` (for a threshold of 1000 kilobytes, or 1MB)

 ```bash
 $ ./compress_pdf.sh 100M